-Example of a kinked demand curve in practise
+Example of a kinked demand curve in practice

 - One possibility is the market for petrol.
 It is homogenous and consumers are price sensitive.

-- If one petrol station increased price there would be a shift to other petrol stations.
+- If one petrol station increased the price there would be a shift to other petrol stations.

-- However, if one petrol station cut price, other firms may feel obliged to follow suit and also cut price – therefore a price cut would be self-defeating for the first firm.
+- However, if one petrol station cuts price, other firms may feel obliged to follow suit and also cut price – therefore a price cut would be self-defeating for the first firm.

-How realistic is the kinked demand curve in practise?
+How realistic is the kinked demand curve in practice?

-- In many oligopolies firms may have a degree of brand differentiation.
-Mobile phone companies can increase the price but consumers are willing to pay because price is not the dominant factor.
+- In many oligopolies, firms may have a degree of brand differentiation.
+Mobile phone companies can increase the price but consumers are willing to pay because the price is not the dominant factor.
 Some petrol stations may increase price and not see elastic demand because they have the best location.

 It is not just in an oligopoly where there is potential kinked demand curve.